-4.10.1 After sanctioning the prosecution, the Statistics Authority requests the State Legal Remembrance to appoint a public prosecutor to file and plead the case on behalf of the Government and send copies of the orders to him and to Regional Head.
-The following steps should immediately be taken by the RO Head.

-- (i) Get the appointment of the counsel expedited through the legal Remembrance of the State and inform the position to FOD (Hqrs.). - (ii) Contact the counsel immediately on his appointment, and brief him on the case. - (iii) To report FOD (Hqrs.) on the filing of the case in the court and send regular periodical monthly/quarterly reports depending on the hearings in the case, in the Court, till the case is decided. - (iv) It should be ensured that on each day of hearing, FOD representative attends the court without fail along with the counsel and inform Headquarter of day to day proceedings. - (v) To inform the FOD (Hqrs.) about judgment of the court, immediately after it is delivered, amount of penalty awarded along with a copy of the judgment. - (vi) A register should be maintained to record various stages of prosecution of the factory, like date of submission of prosecution proposal to S.A., date of issue of show-cause notice, date of receipt of sanction of prosecutions by S.A., efforts made to file the case, date of actual filing the case, name of court, name and address of the counsel, dates of hearing, name of FOD representative attending the court, resume of proceeding of the case in the court date wise, date of judgment, penalty awarded, date of receipt of Bill from counsel with amount of Bill, date of submission of the Bill to S.A. and date of payment to the counsel.

-4.10.2 As regards the payment of fees to the Government Counsel, it may be noted that this will be sanctioned by the Headquarters in accordance with the prevalent State Rules in this regard.

-4.10.3 In cases where the court rejects the case against the Government, intimation about this should first be given to SA and seek his advice as to whether any appeal is to be filed in the upper court.
+- 4.9.1 After sanctioning the prosecution, the S.O. requests the State Legal Remembrance to appoint a public prosecutor to file and plead the case on behalf of the Government and send copies of the orders to him and to Regional Head.
+The following steps should immediately be taken by the RO Head. - Get the appointment of the counsel expedited through the legal Remembrance (i) of the State and inform the position to S.O. - Contact the counsel immediately on his appointment, and brief him on the (ii) case. - The S.O. on the filing of the case in the court and send regular periodical (iii) monthly/quarterly reports depending on the hearings in the case, in the Court, till the case is decided. - It should be ensured that on each day of hearing, FOD representative attends (iv) the court without fail along with the counsel and inform S.O. of day to day proceedings. - The S.O. to be informed about judgment of the court, immediately after it is (v) delivered, amount of penalty awarded along with a copy of the judgment. - A register should be maintained to record various stages of prosecution of the (vi) factory, like date of submission of prosecution proposal to S.A., date of issue of show-cause notice, date of receipt of sanction of prosecutions by S.A., efforts made to file the case, date of actual filing the case, name of court, name and address of the counsel, dates of hearing, name of FOD representative attending the court, resume of proceeding of the case in the court date wise, date of judgment, penalty awarded, date of receipt of Bill from counsel with amount of Bill, date of submission of the Bill to S.A. and date of payment to the counsel. - 4.9.2 As regards the payment of fees to the Government Counsel, it may be noted that this will be sanctioned by the S.O. in accordance with the prevalent State Rules in this regard. - 4.9.3 In cases where the court rejects the case against the Government, intimation about this should first be given to S.O. and seek his advice as to whether any appeal is to be filed in the upper court.

-4.11 Submission of the bills received from the Public Prosecutor/Counsel for sanction by SA
+4.10 Submission of the bills received from the Public Prosecutor/Counsel for sanction by S.O.

-4.11.1 The bills should be carefully examined to ensure that the date(s) of attendance of Public Prosecutor in Court are duly certified by the Court concerned.
+4.10.1 The bills should be carefully examined to ensure that the date(s) of attendance of Public Prosecutor in Court are duly certified by the Court concerned.
 The rates of fees and amount claimed for each item of work undertaken by the counsel are as per prescribed rates in the Manual of State/Central Government and are duly certified to that effect by such competent authority.
-On receipt of sanction from Headquarters, the payment may be made to the counsel under intimation to FOD Head quarter.
+On receipt of sanction from S.O., the payment may be made to the counsel under intimation to S.O.